History

 Remediation

-The EPA (as it was then known, now the Office of Environment and Heritage (OEH)) issued a Remediation Order to PCCS on 1 July 2003.
-The Remediation Order declared the site, in part, as a ‘remediation site’ and in doing so determined the site represented a Significant Risk of Harm (‘SRoH’), as defined in the Contaminated Land Management Act 1997.
+The Environment Protection Authority (EPA) issued a Remediation Order ('RO') to PCCS on 1 July 2003.
+The RO declared the site, in part, as a ‘remediation site’ and in doing so determined the site represented a Significant Risk of Harm (‘SRoH’), as defined in the Contaminated Land Management Act 1997.

-The Remediation Order effectively required the preparation of a Remedial Action Plan (‘RAP’) that addressed the SRoH issues and the implementation of the remediation measures identified in the RAP.
-The Remediation Order required the engagement of a site auditor accredited under the Contaminated Land Management Act.
+The (RO) effectively required the preparation of a Remedial Action Plan (‘RAP’) that addressed the SRoH issues and the implementation of the remediation measures identified in the RAP.
+The (RO) required the engagement of a site auditor accredited under the Contaminated Land Management Act.
 In response to the RO, Dr Bill Ryall (Accreditation No.9809) employed by ENSR Australia Pty Ltd (HLA ENSR) was engaged as the site auditor.
 In August 2008, Dr Bill Ryall withdrew from being an Auditor and Graeme Nyland (Accreditation No. 9808) of Environ was then appointed to fulfill this role.

 Remedial Action Plan (RAP)

-The RAP addresses the significant risk of harm issues, based on the current industrial site usage, as required in the OEH's Remediation Order.
+The RAP addresses the SRoH issues, based on the current industrial site usage, as required in the EPA's RO.
 The purpose of the RAP is to document the possible extent of contamination on-site relative to SRoH, address these contamination issues and provide recommended remedial actions so that the site no longer represents a SRoH and is suitable for ongoing industrial land use.

 The review of data revealed the major pathways contributing to SRoH at the site, in its current non-operational state, are: